Before and After Photos of Bunionplasty®

 Walking after bunion surgery is strongly dependant on the method (procedure) surgeons choose to correct the bunion and the techniques used to stabilize the bones while they mend.

-Dr. Blitz’ advanced techniques and protocols, published in the Journal of Foot & Ankle Surgery, have revolutionized bunion surgery because it allows patients bear weight immediately after surgery in a stiff soled surgical shoe.
+Dr. Blitz’ advanced techniques and protocols, published in the Journal of Foot & Ankle Surgery, have revolutionized bunion surgery because it allows patients bear weight immediately (No Casts No Crutches™) after surgery in a stiff soled surgical shoe.

 - Small or mild bunions: Nearly all surgeons allow for immediate walking in a stiff soled surgical shoe.
 This is because the technique for correcting a small bunion is relatively simple, and the pressure of walking is less likely to displace the correction.

-- Moderate to large bunions: Dr. Blitz’ developed a provisionally patented medical device that holds the bones steady during the healing process, which has allowed nearly all patients to bear weight on the foot immediately after surgery.
-This technique has been called the “Early Walking Lapidus Bunionectomy.”
-Historically, larger bunions called for casting and crutches, but Dr. Blitz’ techniques and protocol have allowed patients to get back on their feet fast (without the need for crutches or casting).
+- Moderate to large bunions: Dr. Blitz’ developed a patented medical device that holds the bones steady during the healing process, which has allowed nearly all patients to bear weight on the foot immediately after surgery.
+Historically, larger bunions called for casting and crutches, but Dr. Blitz’ techniques and protocol have allowed patients to get back on their feet fast (No Casts No Crutches™).

 What Is A Bunionplasty®?